mido/mido/docs/intro.rst

         ...

 You can also receive and iterate over messages in a non-blocking way.

-See :doc:`ports` for more on this.
+For more about ports, see :doc:`ports`.

 All Ports are Ports